fjgarciaes/1.1-lab-resolving-git-conflicts/README.md

 ### Overview of Steps

-Below is a summary of the steps you will follow in this lab:
+Below is a summary of the steps you will follow in thi	3klfn 3	lofnoql3gnrol1	3gnolgnloq3gnrqols lab:

 1. Commit changes on local branch and sync with remote.
 1. Create a conflict with the master branch.